 Would you love to tap into the power of a social media site that can send you more referral traffic than Twitter?
 Bring you more leads than LinkedIn, Google+ and YouTube combined?
 Convert more fans into paying customers who will easily share your content with their friends?

 I know, I know.
 It sounds impossible, right?
-But, if you haven’t been living under a rock for the past few months, you would realize that I am not talking about some social media pipe-dream – especially if you have heard about the rise and rise of Pinterest.
+But, if you haven’t been living under a rock for the past couple of years, you would realize that I am not talking about some social media pipe-dream – especially if you have heard about the rise and rise of Pinterest.

-Since launching 2 years ago, Pinterest has achieved all of the above and more.
+Since launching in 2012, Pinterest has achieved all of the above and more.
 It surpassed 10 million users, faster than any other stand-alone site in history.
 It outstripped the traffic of Google+, LinkedIn and YouTube combined, and it is now capable of driving more referral traffic than Twitter.
+As of September, Pinterest became the 2nd highest referrer of traffic to websites (second only to Facebook).
 Got your attention yet?

 What is Pinterest?

 To use Pinterest for Business, you need to first understand what it is, how it works and how to make it work for you.
 Pinterest is a stand-alone Visual Social Network built around engaging visual content.
 Users share visual images from the web, by “pinning” them on to a series of virtual PinBoards.